 What not to do?

 - Don’t think it’s an easy question.
 You might have the answers in your mind, but when it comes to sharing them in a structured and rather formal way, it is way harder than you’d think.

 - Don’t be shy.
 This is your chance to let yourself shine!
 Even if you’re an introvert person, you should make yourself comfortable with some self-branding since the interviewer asks you this question in order to really get an answer.

 - Don’t be arrogant.
 You shouldn’t list up all the strengths you can find in the dictionary and give baroque-like examples for half an hour.
 Mention 3-4 strengths with examples, and that’s it.
 Stay humble: sometimes less is more!

-- Don’t say strengths that are not relevant for the job or too simple to acquire.
+- Don’t mention strengths that are not relevant for the job or are too simple to acquire.
 Are you a team player and creative?
 Why not cooperative and a master of lateral thinking?
 If you want to include rather generic skills, try to think of a more creative and unconventional way to present them.

 Best examples to “What are your greatest strengths?”

 These will give you a good overview of some of the good examples and their appropriate explanations.

 “Usually there is a great amount of teamwork.
 In conflicts I always thrive for respecting my colleagues and accept their opinions.
 Same when I need to give feedback: I try to give criticism in a friendly and constructive way, showing that I respect the other person, and just have a different opinion or approach about certain things.”